jdrinoca/Finite-Element/README.md

 One (major) part that needs updating is the stress calculations for each element.
 The stress values are dependant the order of creation, and a lot of the time do not reflect the actual stresses in the element.
 The nodal displacements, however, are correct.

+Another big feature that I'm missing is a way to save simulation results.
+Right now, the only way to analyze the structure is to look at their colors and compare them to the colormap on the right to estimate stress/displacement.
+This sucks.
+Ideally, I'd like to save the results as a .pdf that would include a screenshot of the full structure (deformed and undeformed) with node and element numbers displayed above each object, and a chart of nodes/element numbers and ther respective displacement/stress.
+Once I get the stress calculations dialed in, this is my next step.

 I also need to go through each file and finish commenting.
-I was pretty good about doing that as I went, but some files (solver, for instance) had so many iterations that I decided to do that when I finalized that file (as if).
+I was pretty good about doing that as I went, but some files (solver, for instance) had so many iterations that I decided to do that when I finished messing with that file (ad infinitum).

-Current files that need commenting are:
-  * file1
-  * file2
-  * file3

 This program runs okay(ish).
 The more nodes/elements/forces etc. the worse it runs, and this drops off *quickly*.
 I dove a little into possibly multi-threading the animation loop since casuses the most noticeable frame issues, but I wasn't able to swing it in the end.
 I wanted to get this thing onto Github by the end of August, and I was running out of time (It's 8/23/2020 as I type this).
 Multi-threading and other types of code optimization are on my radar but don't hold your breath.

 ---

 ### Final Thoughts
+PEP 8

+About a month ago, I was made aware of PEP 8 standards for Python.